© Copyright Elizabeth Crawford (2020)

-MAPPING WOMEN'S SUFFRAGE 1911
+WELCOME TO MAPPING WOMEN'S SUFFRAGE

 The Votes for Women campaign was a long and difficult struggle fought by women and men in cities, towns, and villages right across the country.
-The Mapping Women's Suffrage project plots the diverse locations, lives and activities of many Votes for Women campaigners in England in 1911 - the height of the women's suffrage movement.
-You can click on the interactive map to find suffrage campaigners who lived in your street, town or city, accessing a cache of biographical information, photographs and archive documents about them.
+Mapping Women's Suffrage identifies, plots and records, the everyday locations and lives of as many Votes for Women campaigners as possible across England at the height of the suffrage movement in 1911.
+You can search or click on our suffrage map to find campaigners who lived in your street, town or city, accessing a cache of biographical information, photographs and archive documents about them.

 The project brings together the latest research and materials from academics, local history enthusiasts, family researchers, archivists and the public, to reveal and share on the map the often-hidden lives and locations of ordinary Votes for Women campaigners - at the same time building an unprecedented picture of the shape and geographies of the suffrage movement across the country at this momentous period in women’s history.